 Adderall is a powerful stimulant that can help patients with ADHD focus and achieve success in school and work.
 However, this stimulant can have a high risk of abuse and dependence, especially when mixed with other drugs such as alcohol or cannabis.

 While Adderall and weed can have therapeutic effects on their own, mixing Adderall and marijuana and using them without medical supervision can create a wide range of short-term and long-term effects.

 Adderall is a highly prescribed drug and is frequently abused and sold on the street market.
 Therefore, we often hear people mixing the two, but there hasn’t been enough research on the side effects and whether it’s entirely safe.

 Our guide can help you understand these negative side effects and reduce the risk of addiction.

 What is Adderall?

-Adderall comprises four different kinds of amphetamine salts, including Dextroamphetamine Saccharate, Amphetamine Aspartate, Dextroamphetamine Sulfate, and Amphetamine Sulfate.
+Adderall comprises of four different kinds of amphetamine salts, including Dextroamphetamine Saccharate, Amphetamine Aspartate, Dextroamphetamine Sulfate, and Amphetamine Sulfate.